-Beginning in 2013, Spalding's catchfly (Silene spaldingii) recovery plantings will be planted onto Palouse Prairie remnants in Latah County, Idaho to support recovery efforts as detailed in the Recovery Plan for Spalding's catchfly (USFWS 2007).
-Planting and monitoring will be conducted by Latah Soil and Water Conservation District (Latah SWCD) Field Crew and Planners.
-Recovery goals to be met as designated by the Spalding's Catchfly Recovery Plan are to attain a minimum of 500 individuals within the boundary of the Paradise Ridge/Gormsen Butte Key Conservation Area (Paradise KCA) (USFWS 2007).
+Beginning in 2013, Spalding's catchfly (Silene spaldingii) recovery plantings will be planted onto Palouse Prairie remnants in Latah County, Idaho to support recovery efforts as detailed in the Recovery Plan (USFWS 2007).
+Planting and monitoring will be conducted by Latah SWCD staff.
+Recovery goals include establishing 500+ individuals within the boundary of the Paradise Ridge/Gormsen Butte Key Conservation Area (Paradise KCA) (USFWS 2007).
 Prior to the onset of Spalding's catchfly planting efforts in 2013, zero Spalding's catchfly plants occurred within the Paradise KCA.